-Where does pole dancing rank as legitimate exercise?
+Where does pole dancing rank as a legitimate exercise?

-Its seriously tough, many people leave with the sore muscles, even bruises, to prove it.
-It’s a full body work out.
+It’s seriously tough, many people leave with sore muscles, even bruises, to prove it.
+It’s a full-body workout.

 Oh yeah.
 People always call and say “I don’t have the strength.”
 Well, you’re going to get the strength by taking the classes.
 We’ll get athletes, gymnasts or dancers and they’ll be wiped after the first class.
-You build upper body strength, incredible core, even work the legs, quads and hamstrings.
-It’s a full body workout, without a doubt.
+You build upper body strength, incredible core, and even work the legs, quads and hamstrings.
+It’s a full-body workout, without a doubt.
 Gets the heart racing too.